skiadas/DataWranglingCourse/notes/nosql_distributed.md

 The biggest advantage of this setup of course is its read and write resilience.
 One node's failure does not cause problems, as the remaining nodes can continue their work without losing a beat.

 The biggest problem that arises is that of consistency.
-For example we may have conflicting write requests that come on different nodes, and then those nodes attempt to communicate those requests to the rest of the nodes.
+For example we may have conflicting write requests that come to different nodes, and then those nodes attempt to communicate those requests to the rest of the nodes.
 This could lead to considerable inconsistencies.

 There are various ways to resolve this, that we will discuss in more details later.
 The most standard approach would be to have the replicas communicate their writes first before they "accept" them.
 Once a majority of the replicas has confirmed a write, it can now be considered as having been successfully performed and a response sent to the client.
 This requires a certain amount of network traffic in coordinating these writes.